• Home

 5. Avoid Mowing Wet Grass:

 • Risks of Wet Mowing: Mowing wet grass can lead to uneven cuts, clumping, and damage to the lawn.
 Wet grass is also more likely to be torn rather than cut cleanly.
-Wait until the grass is dry before mowing to ensure a clean, even cu
+Wait until the grass is dry before mowing to ensure a clean, even cut.

 In Maryland, the frequency with which you should cut your grass varies throughout the year, with more frequent mowing required in the spring and fall when cool-season grasses grow most vigorously.
 By following seasonal guidelines and considering factors such as rainfall, fertilization, and lawn health, you can develop a mowing schedule that keeps your lawn looking its best year-round.
 Additionally, adhering to best practices for mowing will promote a healthy, resilient lawn that enhances the beauty of your home and provides a lush, green space for outdoor activities.
 Contact Lawn Care Bethesda for your free estimate today.